 Five million Audi A4s have been sold since it first launched in 1995.
-The current model debuted in 2007, so it's hardly the sprightliest Audi on the market, but it does offer a wide choice of petrol and diesel engines, along with a massive list of options and a selection of variable suspension set-ups that range from smooth and comfortable to pretty jarring.
+The current model debuted in 2007, so it's hardly the sprightliest Audi on the market, but it does offer a wide choice of petrol and diesel engines, plus a huge list of options and a selection of variable suspension set-ups that range from smooth and comfortable to pretty jarring.
 Whichever model and accessories you choose, though, the A4 is an excellent upmarket saloon that competes with the Mercedes C-Class and BMW 3 Series as a high-quality, all-round premium car.
-If you want performance, we’d say that the 2.0-litre TFSI petrol turbo S line is the one to choose, but if comfort and economy are top of your list of priorities, the 2.0-litre TDI diesel model with standard suspension is the best choice.
-The A4 comes as a saloon, an Avant estate or a 4x4 Allroad estate, with additional S4 and RS4 performance models available as well.
-The convertible was dropped from the range in 2009 in favour of the more upmarket A5 Cabrio.
-All models come with lots of equipment and accessories as standard.
-Constant updates to the exterior means the A4 still looks smart and classy, and you only need to drive the latest model to understand why it's such a popular car.
-For the ultimate in style, S line and Black Edition models add larger alloy wheels and slick body kits for that extra bling.
+If you want performance, we’d say that the 2.0-litre TFSI petrol turbo S line is the one to choose, but if comfort and economy are top of your list of priorities, the 2.0-litre TDI diesel model with standard suspension is by far the best choice.
+The A4 comes as a saloon, an Avant estate or a 4x4 Allroad estate, plus S4 and RS4 performance models being available as well.
+Audi dropped the A4 convertible back in 2009 to make space for the more upmarket A5 Cabrio.
+All models come with loads of equipment and accessories as standard.
+Almost constant updates to the exterior means the A4 may be older but still looks smart and classy, and you only need to drive the latest version to get a clear understanding why it's such a popular car.
+For the ultimate in Audi class, S line and Black Edition models add larger alloy wheels and slick body kits for that extra bling.
 The Audi A4 comes in four main specifications – entry-level SE, mid-range SE Technik, top-of-the-range S line, and the luxurious Black Edition.

-While BMW is still the class leader for efficient running costs, the A4's diesel engines do still offer an effective blend of economy and performance.
-The most cost-effective engine is the 136bhp 2.0-litre TDIe returns 65.7mpg, with CO2 emissions of only 112g/km, which is only £10 a year more in road tax than the BMW 316d ED.
-The other diesels in the range are also very frugal – the more powerful 143bhp 2.0-litre TDI still returning 63mpg, and keeping CO2 emission to 119g/km, which puts in the same tax bracket at the TDIe.
-From there up, things get more expensive, but if you stay at the lower end of the range then running costs should still prove to be quite low for such a premium car, with even the least efficient petrol engines still capable of low 40s fuel economy.
+Audi still can’t match BMW for class-leading efficiency and low running costs, but the A4's range of diesel engines do still offer an effective blend of economy and performance.
+The most cost-effective engine is the 136bhp 2.0-litre TDIe, which returns 65.7mpg, and emits only 112g/km, which adds up to a paltry £10 a year more in road tax than the rival BMW 316d ED.
+All the other diesels in the range also prove to be very frugal, with even the more powerful 143bhp 2.0-litre TDI still returning 63mpg, and keeping CO2 emission to 119g/km, which puts in the same tax bracket as the TDIe.
+Things do get a little more expensive from there, but if you stay at the lower end of the range then running costs should still prove to be quite low for such a premium car, with even the least efficient petrol engines still capable of low 40s fuel economy.